elopio/docs/source/includes/_api.md

 #### augur.api().Market.getCompleteSetCostInAttotokens({ market }[, callback])

-Returns the cost of a complete set for a specific `market` denominated in Attotokens.
+Returns the cost of a complete set for a specific `market` denominated in attotokens.

 #### augur.api().Market.getCreator({ market }[, callback])